 For simple yeast infections, your doctor will usually prescribe the following treatment(s):

 - A single dose of oral medication, such as fluconazole (Diflucan).
+This is however not taken during pregnancy.

 Women with simple yeast infections should follow up with their doctor to make sure the medicine worked.
 A follow-up will also be necessary if your symptoms return within two months.